 Because it works by detecting muscle movement, C-Face can capture facial expressions even when users are wearing masks, Zhang said.

-The device consists of two miniature RGB cameras – digital cameras that capture red, green and bands of light – positioned below each ear with headphones or earphones.
+The device consists of two miniature RGB cameras – digital cameras that capture red, green and blue bands of light – positioned below each ear with headphones or earphones.
 The cameras record changes in facial contours caused when facial muscles move.

 “The most exciting finding is that facial contours are highly informative of facial expressions,” the researchers wrote.
 “When we perform a facial expression, our facial muscles stretch and contract.
 They push and pull the skin and affect the tension of nearby facial muscles.
 This effect causes the outline of the cheeks (contours) to alter from the point of view of the ear.”